solo-io/solo-docs/gloo/docs/enterprise/authentication/jwt.md

 When kuberentes starts a pod, it automatically attaches to it a JWT (JSON Web Token), that allows for authentication with the credentials of the pod's service account.
-Inside the JWT are *claims* that provide idtentity information, and a signature to verification.
+Inside the JWT are *claims* that provide identity information, and a signature for verification.

 To verify these JWT, the kubernetes api server is provided with a public key.
 We can use this public key to perform JWT verification for kubernetes service accounts in Gloo.